In early 2017, I set a goal for myself to do a single unassisted pull up. It’s October, and I’m still working on it. And that’s a win.

 Let’s take a look at the 7 self-care areas on the Wheel of Health.
-Think about your short-term and/or long-term goals in these areas (take a moment to write them down if you haven’t already).
-Who can you think of that is already or could be an accountability partner for you in these different areas?
+What are your short-term and/or long-term goals in any of these areas?
+(Take a moment to write them down if you haven’t already.)
+Who can support you as you work toward your goals in one or more of these areas?

 - Exercise, movement, rest